-Original data are sampled at every 5 seconds (0.2Hz) and 10-minute average (except soil moisture, sampled at every 10 minutes) is computed and stored in a data logger (Campbell CR-10X).
+Original Data are sampled at every 5 seconds (0.2Hz) and average is computed and stored in a data logger (Campbell CR-10X).

 Data are downloaded from the Tower twice every year, in spring and summer.
 Then, data are sent to Japan, where they are processed.